 WHAT IS THE HAAKAA?

-A lot of women leak milk from the opposite breast when they’re nursing, so using a silicone breast pump saves all that milk that would have otherwise been wasted.
+But using this silicone breast pump saves all that milk that would have otherwise been wasted.

 WHAT MAKES THE HAAKAA GREAT?